sbip-sg/mecanywhere/README.md

 ### Development
 In sbip servers, run `docker-compose -f docker-compose-sbip.yaml up -d --no-deps --build {service name}` to rebuild a specific service.
+Use `docker-compose-proxy.yaml` to run the nginx set to proxy services in node `worker-111`.

 # Quick Start
 1. Run `docker-compose up` to start all services as containers.
 Run `docker-compose up --build <service_name>` to rebuild a specific service.